dask/dask-gateway/docs/source/install-kube.rst

 require.

-We encourage you to maintain your own image for scheduler and worker pods as this project only provides a `minimal image`_ for testing purposes which can be used as inspiration, but isn't recommended to be used as a base image.
+We encourage you to maintain your own image for scheduler and worker pods as this project only provides a `minimal image`_ for testing purposes.

 Using ``extraPodConfig``/``extraContainerConfig``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~